Roan Mountain Calendar - Elizabethton Star

 June 1947 saw the first of the Rhododendron Festivals, conceived and carried out by the Roan Mountain Citizens Club as a two-day celebration to memorialize and perpetuate the most gorgeous display of natural beauty on the North American continent.

 The Citizens Club will have Roan Mountain cookbooks, auto tags and T-shirts available for purchase at the festival.
 See them at our tent under the big oak tree.
 We’ll also be selling ice-cold canned drinks and bottled water.
-All proceeds go to Roan Mountain community projects at schools, fire departments, etc.
+All proceeds go to Roan Mountain community projects at schools, fire departments and other local causes.

 A mini-auction for scholarships for Cloudland High School graduates will be conducted between performances.
 Festival vendors and local businesses have donated items.